AFL Premiership 2005: Gameplay

 The company changed the annual numbering system for titles with the AFL Live Premiership Edition, but this edition would have been AFL Live 2006.

+AFL Premiership 2005 supports online multiplayer.
+On the Xbox port, Xbox Live was available to players until 15 April 2010.
+The game is now playable online again on the replacement Xbox Live servers called Insignia.

 Stadiums and features

 The game includes all 16 teams, more than 600 AFL players with updated stats and eight major stadiums which include: